Dilemma-CMZ/Mutual-Information-Guided-Denoising-Attack/README.md

 1. **Original Images**:

     - Place your original images in a folder (e.g., `/path/to/original_images/`).
-    - The images should be named numerically starting from `1` (e.g., `1.png`, `2.png`, ...).

 2. **Target Images**:

     - Place your target images in a folder (e.g., `/path/to/target_images/`).
-    - Ensure the target images correspond to the original images by name.

 ### Usage